 - The search is appropriate in light of the age and sex of your child and the nature of the infraction.5

-Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in educational programs.
+Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs.
 It applies to all schools that receive federal funds for any purpose.

 Wrongful acts prohibited by Title IX include (without limitation):